CAVE-PNP/116-stefan-rass/max_notes/isabelle.md

 end
 ```

-Note that files missing an `end` will execute without warnings but cannot be imported, as Isabelle will complain about a `Bad theory import`.
+Note that files missing an `end` will execute without warnings but cannot be imported, as Isabelle will complain about a `Malformed theory`.

-Importing `Main` (a part of `HOL`) gives access to many classical mathematical definitions and results, including the natural numbers, sets, and lists.
+Importing `Main` (a part of `HOL`) gives access to many classical mathematical definitions and results, including a.o. the natural numbers, sets, and lists.
 `Complex_Main` is an extension including the real numbers and beyond.
 In the absense of reasons against it, importing one of these is highly recommended as a baseline (see `prog-prove.pdf`).